iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 - Query Interval The time in ms in which the robot's status values are retrieved (should not be <10000)

 #### Control over Alexa
-In the config add alexa state is activated here is a hack is set an additional state "clean_home" it is a switch which starts at "true" the sucker and at "false" it goes home, it becomes automatically a smart device in the cloud Adapter created with the name "vacuum cleaner", which can be changed in the cloud adapter.
+In the config add alexa state is activated here is a hack is set an additional state "clean_home" it is a switch which starts at "true" the sucker and at "false" - it goes home, it becomes automatically a smart device in the cloud Adapter created with the name "vacuum cleaner", which can be changed in the cloud adapter.

-#### Resume paused zonecleaning with start button
+#### Resume paused zone-cleaning with start button
-With this option enabled, the Vacuum will resume the zonecleaning when setting the "start" state to true if it was paused during a running zoneclean.
+With this option enabled, the Vacuum will resume the zone-cleaning when setting the "start" state to true if it was paused during a running zone-clean.
-If this option is disabled, the vacuum will start a new "normal cleaning" when you send the start command, even if it was paused during a running zoneclean.
+If this option is disabled, the vacuum will start a new "normal cleaning" when you send the start command, even if it was paused during a running zone-clean.

 - Experimental: Using the checkbox "Send your own commands" objects are created, via which you can send and receive your own commands to the robot.